Pediatric Clinical Research Center

 - Welch Allyn vital sign monitors in each exam room

 Note: Study teams must provide their own special supplies that are not carried by the PCRC.
 All studies must supply participants’ meal tickets, with the exception of approved sleep studies.

 Research Navigator Support

-The Study Navigator is a free resource for principal investigators (PIs) as part of the PCRC’s Participant and Clinical Interactions (PCI) initiative.
-The Study Navigator can help identify resources for research study start-up, help identify ways to improve enrollment and assist with internal academic award application.
+The Research Navigator is a free resource for principal investigators (PIs) as part of the PCRC’s Participant and Clinical Interactions (PCI) initiative.
+The Research Navigator can help identify resources for research study start-up, help identify ways to improve enrollment and assist with internal academic award application.

 Prior to IRB approval